Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 8. Virtual Assistant

-Virtual assistance has boomed a lot as an industry during the last few years.
-Virtual assistants perform a range of tasks, from arranging meetings, setting up appointments, and even answering phone calls on behalf of their clients.
+Virtual assistance has boomed as a much-needed industry during the last few years.
+Virtual assistants perform a range of tasks such as arranging meetings, setting up appointments, and even answering phone calls on behalf of their clients.
 Executive VAs also communicate often with their employers and team members through phone or video calls.

 Best career alternative: Non-voice VA jobs